 - It can be used to evaluate teachers’ and school systems’ performance, as well as the effectiveness of different teaching practices.

 These are the benefits of “good” educational assessment, but what exactly makes assessments good?

 Here are two basic principles of quality educational assessment:

-2. Assessments must be valid.
-Validity refers to the extent to which an assessment actually measures the knowledge or skills it is supposed to, and the reason there are so many types of assessments is that there is no one type that can validly measure all kinds of learning.
+2. Assessments must be valid: Validity refers to the extent to which an assessment actually measures the knowledge or skills it is supposed to.
+The reason there are so many types of assessments is that there is no one type that can validly measure all kinds of learning.

 For example, while it may be possible to assess students’ knowledge of historical facts using a multiple-choice test, this would not be a valid way to evaluate their typing skills.

 If you're someone whose job requires them to create different types of test assessments on a regular basis, then this section is for you.
 So far, you’ve learned how different types of assessments work in different cases and how testing and assessment in education are poles apart.